InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 A former architect turned computational designer, currently developing plugins, add-ins, and standalone applications for the AEC software ecosystem, including Revit, Rhino, Speckle, and Autodesk Platform Services.

-Aiming to become an accomplished AEC ML-Data Engineer with a future goal of becoming a Senior AEC ML engineer, while deeply understanding product and client needs in the AEC industry.
+Aiming to become an accomplished AEC ML+Data Engineer with a future goal of becoming a Senior AEC ML engineer, while deeply understanding product and client needs in the AEC industry.

-I am expanding my skillset of AEC application development to include Machine learning-AI engineering, focusing on developing machine learning pipelines in collaboration with ML experts, data scientists, data engineers, and analysts.
+I am expanding my skillset of AEC application development & Computational design to include AI, focusing on developing machine learning & data pipeline in collaboration with ML experts, data scientists, data engineers, and data analysts.

-My future work would address complex AEC problems such as photogrammetry, point cloud processing, construction robotics, computer vision, NLP, image processing, DfMA, and robotic fabrication.
-Currently, I am independtly exploring my ML-Data Engineer journey in  apart from BIM Application development for Structural Engineering applications.
+My future work would address complex AEC problems such as photogrammetry, point cloud processing, construction robotics, computer vision, NLP, image processing.
+Currently, I am independently exploring my ML-Data Engineer journey in  apart from BIM Application development for Structural Engineering applications.

 Passionate about AEC 3D datasets, I aim to develop computational design pipelines,and BIM automation pipelines using advanced machine learning and data engineering techniques.
 Currently, I am seeking expertise in machine learning, data sciences, cloud computing, and back-end development, while learning state-of-the-art frameworks and libraries to identify the best technology stack for my goals.